top of page

 Proteins: Mini Machines

-I must note, though, that while most proteins in the cell are very much mini-machines, some aren't.
-Instead, they play structural roles, serving as something akin to building materials.
+As I noted earlier, though, while most proteins are very much mini machines, some aren't.
+Some play structural roles, serving as something akin to building materials in the cell.

 DNA: Operating Instructions

 DNA and its close relative RNA (both are "nucleic acids") are polymers made of monomers called nucleotides.
 While there are six bead colors and 20 different amino acids, there are four different kinds of nucleotide monomers.
 To be exact, DNA takes the form of a double helix.
-So, each of those two helices is a polymer.
+So, each strand of the double helix is a polymer.
 DNA is really two entwined polymers.
-RNA is a single long polymer.
+RNA isn't double-stranded.
+It's a single long polymer.

-I'll be covering DNA (and proteins) in more detail in later posts.
-For now, just think of DNA as operating instructions for the cell.
-More precisely, the main role of DNA is to provide the code needed to build specific proteins (i..e., to know the correct order of amino acids in given protein).
-But DNA also encodes information related to when and how much of a given protein to make at a given time and much more.
+I'll be covering DNA in more detail in later chapters.
+For now, and as we did in a previous chapter, just think of DNA as operating instructions for the cell.
+More precisely, the main role of DNA is to provide the codes needed to build diverse proteins.
+But DNA also encodes information about when and how much of a given protein to make, and at what specific time and place.
 More on DNA soon.

 RNA is used by the cell as kind of a photocopy of a stretch of DNA.
 When DNA information is needed about the structure of a protein, the cell makes an RNA "photocopy" of the DNA information.
 The RNA photocopy is used by the cell to make the protein (rather than using the invaluable DNA directly).